-You can’t afford not to know how student loans work.
-With the cost of higher education rising quickly, you’ll probably need financial assistance to pay for tuition, fees, room, and board.
-The likelihood of college seniors are now graduating with student loan debt is nearly 70% in some states.
+If you are thinking about going to college, it can be important to understand how student loans work.
+With the cost of higher education rising quickly, you may need financial assistance to pay for tuition, fees, room, and board.
+The likelihood of college seniors now graduating with student loan debt is pretty high, with over $1.6 trillion in student debt from 44.7 million borrowers.

 And not all of them are prepared to start making student loan payments after graduation.
-Of borrowers who started repaying their loans in 2013, or about 11%—defaulted within two years, adding to the 8.1 million total number of borrowers in default.
+Of current borrowers, 10.9% of them are delinquent over 90 days.

 Taking out student loans may be one of the first major financial commitments you’ll make.
 And it’s a decision that may affect your financial situation for years to come.
 Understanding the terms you’re signing up for and which options are right for you is crucial.
 Make sure you read the fine print before signing on the dotted line.